wilsonwlc/Diabetes-ML-Analysis/README.md

 # Diabetes and Lifestyle Factors - Machine Learning Analysis

 ## Project Description
-* This project aims to better understand the relationship between lifestyle and diabetes in the US
+This project aims to better understand the relationship between lifestyle and diabetes in the US, based on data collected in 2015.

 ## Dataset Information
 The data is downloaded from Centers for Disease Control and Prevention (CDC) on [Kaggle](https://www.kaggle.com/datasets/cdc/behavioral-risk-factor-surveillance-system?select=2015.csv).
 The schema can be found [here](https://www.cdc.gov/brfss/annual_data/2015/pdf/codebook15_llcp.pdf).